 Ingredients in Crème Brûlée Shots

-- Sugar (3 Tablespoons / 40g): Provides sweetness and helps create the caramelized top layer.
+- Sugar (3 tablespoons / 40g): Sweetens the custard and helps create that caramelized top layer.

-- Salt (Pinch): Enhances the flavors and balances the sweetness.
+- Salt (pinch): Balances the sweetness and enhances the flavor.

-- Large Egg Yolks (3): Adds richness and helps thicken the custard.
+- Large Egg Yolks (3): Add richness and give the custard body.

-- Extra Sugar for Torching (4 Tablespoons / 50g): Used to create the crisp, caramelized sugar layer on top of the custard.
+- Extra Sugar for Torching (4 tablespoons / 50g): Used for the crisp, caramelized sugar topping right before serving.

-These ingredients combine to create a rich, creamy custard with a deliciously crunchy caramelized sugar topping.
-The mixture of sugar and cream gives the Crème Brûlée Shots their signature smooth texture, while the vanilla bean paste adds a classic flavor.
-The egg yolks and cornstarch work together to thicken the custard, ensuring it sets properly.
+These ingredients come together to make a rich, creamy vanilla custard with a sweet crackly sugar top.
+The sugar and cream keep it smooth, the vanilla bean paste adds that classic flavor, and the egg yolks and cornstarch help the custard set just right.

 How To Make Crème Brûlée Shots

-Combine Dry Ingredients: Add sugar, cornstarch, and a pinch of salt to a saucepan.
-Whisk these ingredients together until they are well combined.
-This ensures that the cornstarch is evenly distributed, which will help thicken the custard without clumps.
+Combine Dry Ingredients: Add the sugar, cornstarch, and a pinch of salt to a saucepan.
+Whisk until everything's well combined.
+This step helps the cornstarch mix evenly so the custard thickens smoothly later on..

-Mix in Cream and Vanilla: Pour the heavy cream and vanilla bean paste into the saucepan.
-Whisk thoroughly until everything is well combined.
-The cream provides the base of the custard, and the vanilla adds flavor.
+Mix in Cream and Vanilla: Pour in the heavy cream and vanilla bean paste, then whisk again until everything's fully blended.
+The cream makes the custard base extra silky, and the vanilla adds that deep flavor you expect from classic crème brûlée.

-Pour into Glasses: Pour the strained mixture into shot glasses or small ramekins.
-This recipe yields approximately 12 servings, depending on the size of the shot glasses.
+Pour into Glasses: Fill your shot glasses or small ramekins with the warm custard.
+This recipe makes around 12 servings, depending on the size of your glasses.

-Refrigerate: Refrigerate the Crème Brûlée Shots for at least 2 hours, or up to 2 days.
-Chilling allows the custard to set and develop its flavor.
+Refrigerate: Pop them in the fridge for at least two hours or up to two days.
+This helps the custard set and the flavors develop.

 Serving Crème Brûlée Shots

-Torch the Sugar: Just before serving, sprinkle a thin layer of extra fine sugar (caster sugar) on top of each custard.
-Use a kitchen torch to melt and brown the sugar.
-Move the torch constantly to avoid burning the sugar and ensure an even caramelized layer.
-Once torched, serve the Crème Brûlée Shots immediately to enjoy the contrast between the creamy custard and the crunchy sugar topping.
+Torch the Sugar: Right before serving, sprinkle a thin layer of extra fine sugar on top of each custard.
+Use a kitchen torch to melt and brown the sugar, moving it around constantly so it doesn't burn.
+Once you've got that beautiful caramelized sugar top, they're ready to serve.
+The mix of crunchy sugar and creamy custard is everything.

 Fay's Top Tips